Planning for Equines and Exotics

 Do Your Research:

-- When considering your horse’s future care, ask for references from veterinarians, reputable stables, equestrian properties and other equine owners about adoption opportunities in addition to individuals that may be willing to care for your horse if you were suddenly temporarily or permanently unable.
+- When considering your horse’s future care, ask for references from veterinarians, reputable stables, equestrian properties and other equine owners about adoption opportunities in addition to individuals who may be willing to care for your horse if you were suddenly temporarily or permanently unable.
 There are reputable horse sanctuaries and rescue groups that may be willing to accept a horse as an “organization of last resort” should the intended future care arrangement become unavailable due to unforeseen circumstances.

 Think About Funding: